-TransGrid Australia awarded Power Systems Consultants and OPTEN an ALS project requiring the surveying of 2500km of their transmission network throughout New South Wales in Australia.
-Aerial laser surveying (ALS) of transmission lines is conducted by a helicopter fitted with a high accuracy laser system.
+TransGrid Australia awarded Power Systems Consultants and OPTEN an aerial laser survey project requiring the surveying of 2500km of their transmission network throughout New South Wales in Australia.
+Aerial laser survey (ALS) of transmission lines is conducted by a helicopter fitted with a high accuracy laser system.

 PSC and OPTEN started the aerial laser survey work in late March 2008 and completed the field data collection stage in May 2008.
 This portion of the works can be a logistical challenge for any Project Manager but thanks to the combined efforts of Ross Crust and Tim Drake of PSC, Owen Smallfield of Connell Wagner, Helicopters Australia and the team from OPTEN lead by Andrey Makarov, the works were completed successfully with minimal issues and within the original program.
 Working in different countries has become part and parcel of being involved in ALS projects.
 This is particularly true, considering the vast areas covered in a short period of time and the general lack of local area knowledge contained within the team.
 Despite this, the projects have gone very well and the average Aussie or Kiwi wouldn’t even know we’d been there.
 It also allows the ALS team to venture into areas to which most of us will probably never see.
 A bonus of the job one might say.